Nawal00/Project-4-WDI-GA/README.md

 ### App overview

 Social Bee is an app that allows users to create activity clubs and organise events.
-This web app is targeted towards local communities to help them find common interest and do it together.
+This web app is targeted towards local communities to help them find common interest and collaborate together.

+The frontend of the app is made with React.js and Python, MySQL on the backend.
 The app utilises the Dark Skies API to give real time weather reports for the date and location of the event and City Mapper to give direction and estimated journey time from user's location to the event.

 ### App Instructions
-Home Page - the home page will display set of carousel images that portray our app/brand messages, followed by search bars and list of upcoming events ordered by the date.
+Home Page - the home page will display set of carousel images that portray our app/brand messages, followed by search bars and list of upcoming events.

 <img width="1268" alt="Screenshot 2019-03-27 at 13 45 45" src="https://user-images.githubusercontent.com/42609274/55080973-ee02fb00-5096-11e9-9ee6-0bbbfc3210db.png">
 <img width="1262" alt="Screenshot 2019-03-27 at 13 46 36" src="https://user-images.githubusercontent.com/42609274/55082083-ec3a3700-5098-11e9-87c3-1bcb0fca054a.png">